Pulmonary Consult Service

 Pleural Procedure Training

-A dedicated full-day workshop including hands-on training on pleural procedures such as thoracentesis, small-bore and large-bore chest tube placement, is conducted at the beginning of each year.
+A dedicated workshop, including hands-on training on pleural procedures such as thoracentesis, small-bore and large-bore chest tube placement, is conducted at the beginning of each year.